How do I Treat a Bamboo Cutting Board before the first use?

-When you take out your new bamboo cutting board from the box, before you even make the first knife cut, you need to treat it with oil.
+When you take out your new Clean Dezign product from the box and if it features a bamboo cutting board, before you even make the first knife cut, you need to treat it with cutting board oil.
 We only use food grade mineral oil or beeswax (more on that below).
 This “finishing” requires minimal effort and contributes significantly to the longevity of your cutting board.

 Depending on the size of your board, use a few to several tablespoons of oil on each side.
 Pour the oil directly onto the surface.
 It should puddle and look like you’ve poured far too much.
 You can use your fingers, rubber gloves, paper towels, or a cloth to rub the oil into the board; keep in mind if you use paper towels or a cloth, more oil may be required.